PixelPickaxe/trackmania-united-transformation-pack/README.md

 ## Legal
 All Rights Reserved.
 Ubisoft, Ubi.com, Maniaplanet, the Maniaplanet logo, Nadeo, the Ubisoft logo, and the Nadeo logo are trademarks of Ubisoft Entertainment in the U.S. and/or other countries.
 ## License
+This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.